-Wyze Smart Scale, Body Fat Scale, Heart Rate Monitor, Wireless Digital Bathroom Scales for Body Weight, BMI, Body Fat Percentage Tracker, Body Composition Analyzer with App, Bluetooth, 400 lbs Black
+WYZE Smart Scale, Body Fat Scale, Wireless Digital Bathroom Scale for Body Weight, BMI, Body Fat Percentage Tracker, Heart Rate Monitor, Body Composition Analyzer, App, Bluetooth, 400 lb Black

 A Bluetooth enabled smart scale that measures more than just your weight.

 Listening to music certainly makes exercising more enjoyable, but if you’re going to wear headphones while exercising, they need to be able to survive being soaked with sweat—because if you’re not drenched when you’re done, you’re not doing it right.

 - Beats Powerbeats Pro: With a secure fit, excellent sound quality, and 9 hours of battery life (with the charging case supplying 24 total) the Powerbeats Pro are fantastic earbuds for exercising.
 There are media controls on each earbud for managing music, they’re resistant to sweat and small amounts of water, and they also come in eight different colors.

 - Jabra Elite Active 75t: Besides being designed for fitness enthusiasts, the Elite Active 75t also has a few features music lovers are sure to appreciate.
 You can tune your audio in the Jabra Sound+ app (Android/iOS), activate active noise cancellation, or enable transparency mode to let the outside world and your music blend.
 Besides all this, these are also rated with an Ingress Protection rating of IP57, meaning they can survive being submerged in up to a meter of water.
 The battery lasts for 7.5 hours which can be boosted to 24 with the charging case.